 - Designed-in rubber tightener means there is no need to stop and retighten after installation

-- Better all-around traction performance than conventional tire chains or cables
+- Better all-around traction performance than conventional tire chains or cables.
+Chains should be fitted to tire before actual use

 If your tires aren’t “Winter Tires,” and you don’t want to change them, maybe you can get snow chains.
 Snow chains, or tire chains, are devices worn on vehicle tires in a bid to increase traction when driving on a snowy or icy road.

-Well, Snow Tire Chain are not legal in all states, so you should check the regulations for winter driving in your state before purchasing a set of chains for your vehicle tires.
+Well, are not legal in all states, so you should check the regulations for winter driving in your state before purchasing a set of chains for your vehicle tires.

 8. Pack In Your Winter Gear